ajhenley/gitbook/the_structure_theorem.md

 &nbsp;&nbsp;&nbsp;&nbsp;statement(s)in false case<br/>
 ENDIF<br/><br/>

-If condition p is true, then the statement or statements in the true case will be executed, and the statements in the false case will be skipped.
+If the expression evaluates to true, then the statement(s) that follow the true case will be executed.
+And the statements following the false case will not be executed.
 Otherwise (the ELSE statement) the statements in the true case will be skipped and statements in the false case will be executed.
 In either case, control then passes to the next processing step after the delimiter ENDIF.

 ###A typical pseudocode example might read: